No Knead Bread

 Instructions

-• The bread is done once it’s light and golden all over.
-Let it cool for 5 to 10 minutes and dig in!
-Enjoy.
+- The bread is done once it’s light and golden all over.
+Let it cool for 5 to 10 minutes and enjoy!

-• To store leftover bread, let the bread cool completely, wrap it up in plastic wrap, beeswax wrap, or a clean kitchen towel, and store the bread on the counter.
+- Storage note: To store leftover bread, let it cool completely, wrap it up in plastic wrap, beeswax wrap, or a clean kitchen towel, and store the bread on the counter.
 This bread is always best served warm the same day.

 Nutrition